 - 5. An inexpensive calculator capable of calculating square roots, logarithms and exponential operations.
 The calculator will be used on exams, homework assignments, and in the lab.
 A programmable calculator may be used as long as no information is stored on it, such as chemical formulas or equations.
 It must be of the type allowable on an ACT or SAT exams (no cell phone or iPod calculators).
 You must clear the memory before entering the exam room. - 6.
-A MasteringChemistry account for access to on-line homework.
+An OWL2 account for access to on-line homework.
 This is bundled with your new textbook for no additional charge.
 Instructions for registering are given on the course homepage on Learn@UW.
-If you purchased a used textbook or received one from another student, you must purchase your own access to the MasteringChemistry system online at: http://www.masteringchemistry.com.
-If you took 103 within the last two years, your MasteringChemistry code should still allow you access this semester.
-The course ID is "CHEM104BLOCKS15". - 7.
+In brief, if you purchased a used textbook or received one from another student, you must purchase your own access to the OWL2 system after registering for the OWL2 course online.
+Register using the address: http://login.cengagebrain.com/course/E-TWQN4NN9LPLNU.
+Use your wisc.edu e-mail address as your primary e-mail and your NetID in the "student ID" field.
+If you used OWL2 last semester, you will only need to register for the class (ID E-TWQN4NN9LPLNU) with your existing account. - 7.
 USB Drive: A USB flash drive that will hold at least 2 GB is required for laboratory data collection.